dsorm/montesquieu/readme.md

-# goblog
+# project goblog (working title)
-a CS50 final project
+a CS50 final project, and yeah, I know, the title is really bad